School Daze: Production

-Reception
+Reception and legacy

 The film received mixed reviews for its exploration of issues within the black community.
 Roger Ebert of the Chicago Sun-Times noted, "There is no doubt in my mind that 'School Daze,' in its own way, is one of the most honest and revealing movies I've ever seen about modern middle-class black life in America."
 He also noted its frank exploration of issues of discrimination within the black community related to skin tone and nature of hair.
 He said it was significant as a film with a "completely black orientation.
 All of the characters, good and bad, are black, and all of the character's references are to each other."

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 57%, based on 28 reviews, and an average rating of 5.9/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 58%, based on 31 reviews, and an average rating of 5.8/10.
 The critical consensus reads: "School Daze is undeniably messy, but thought-provoking themes, strong performances, and Spike Lee's ingratiating energy help tie it all together."

-Legacy

 Kadeem Hardison, Darryl M. Bell and Jasmine Guy were principal cast members on The Cosby Show spin-off, A Different World — a TV series about life at a historically black college.
 (The NBC sitcom was airing its first season at the time of the film's release.)
-Other School Daze cast members also appeared on A Different World, including Dominic Hoffman, Tisha Campbell, Art Evans, Guy Killum and Roger Guenveur Smith.
+Other School Daze cast members also appeared on A Different World, including Dominic Hoffman, Tisha Campbell, Art Evans, Guy Killum, and Roger Guenveur Smith.

 In 2008, Alicia Keys paid homage to School Daze in the music video for her song "Teenage Love Affair".
 She imitated scenes including the rally in front of the school building, the pajama party, and the scene where Tisha Campbell and her court perform at coronation.